antaresproject/docs/docs/services/validation.md

 }
 ```

-It is worth mentioning that if the form will be sent by ajax, the validator's response will be transformed in the json format immediately:
+It is worth mentioning that if the form is sent by ajax, the validator's response will be transformed in the json format immediately:

 ```html
 {"checkbox":["The checkbox field is required."],"radio":["The radio field is required."],"text":["The text field is required."],"textarea":["The textarea field is required."]}